-Joel worked late, the desks outside the glass walls of his office empty.
-The lights on the floor low, but…he flicked a glance at the corner of his screen…not for long.
+Joel worked late, the desks outside the glass walls of his office empty, the lights on the floor low.
+He flicked a glance at the corner of his screen…

 The frosted glass door, the company name and logo etched front and centre, swung open.
 The lights came up, and a cleaning cart bumped over the threshold.